 Live Help is important to a business because it:

-No matter what your customer service channel is, top performing operators always receive high customer satisfaction rate.
+No matter what your customer service channel is, top performing agents always receive high customer satisfaction rate.
 Here is a practical guide for live chat agents to communicating effectively, addressing customer issues efficiently, and representing your brand professionally.Download Now